 - In Turkish Culture

-After the 1960’s and the minimization of the Non Muslim communities in Istanbul, Istanbul became literally Turkish.
-Starting with the 1970s, the terror in southeast of Turkey has risen and made people leave their homeland and move to the Western Turkey.
+After the 1960s and the minimization of the Non-Muslim communities in Istanbul, Istanbul became literally Turkish.
+Starting with the 1970s, the terror in southeast Turkey has risen and made people leave their homeland and move to Western Turkey.
 This inevitably and constantly continued till these days.
-Furthermore, the problem in southeast spread to Iraq then Syria and now the ethnic population in Istanbul consist of Turks, Kurds with Turkish nationality, Syrians, Iraqis, Afghans and many people from the Stan countries because of the current economical situation in the territory and the historical bonds with the Turks.
+Furthermore, the problem in the southeast spread to Iraq then Syria and now the ethnic population in Istanbul consist of Turks, Kurds with Turkish nationality, Syrians, Iraqis, Afghans, and many people from the Stan countries because of the current economical situation in the territory and the historical bonds with the Turks.
 By the way, there are still Greek, Armenian and Jewish communities that try to pursue their own culture and tradition.